JaZax/swift-codes-api/readme.md

 This project provides a RESTful API to manage and query SWIFT codes (Bank Identifier Codes) stored in a MongoDB database.
 It parses SWIFT code data from an Excel file, stores it, and exposes endpoints to retrieve, add, and delete SWIFT code information.
 The solution is containerized using Docker.

+Since I'm interested in joining Data Engineering team, I did the task using python (as per email).

 ---

 ## Prerequisites